If you’re ready to get rid of unwanted body hair for good, laser hair removal might be your next step.

 5. Is laser hair removal safe for all skin and hair types?

 The laser looks for pigmented hairs so it knows what to target.
 This means darker and coarser body hairs are great candidates for the removal process.
 However, very fine and light blonde body hair may not respond so well.
+This means waxing or using one of the best dermaplane tools might be a better option for light colored peach fuzz on the face, for example.

 This also means people with a darker complexion, tanned skin, or even a fake tan may face greater risks if their skin type isn’t taken into consideration.
 Working with experienced providers will make a big difference in terms of safety, suitability and your overall confidence in the process, too.
+Another option for those with lots of melanin in their skin could be electrolysis, our electrolysis vs laser hair removal guide can help you weigh up both options.

 "The top safety fact lies in visiting your dermatologist before heading toward laser hair removal.
 The dermatologist will analyze your skin tone and condition and suggest whether this procedure is appropriate for you or not,” says Dr. Chaudhry.